austince/flink-ci-flink/docs/ops/deployment/docker.md

 ## How to run Flink image

 The Flink image contains a regular Flink distribution with its default configuration and a standard entry point script.
-You can run its standard entry point in the following modes:
+You can run its entry point in the following modes:
 * Flink Master for [a Session cluster](#start-a-session-cluster)
 * Flink Master for [a Single Job cluster](#start-a-single-job-cluster)
 * TaskManager for any cluster